 A card provides a snapshot of the object it represents.
 It shows indicators relevant to the current state of the object and contains buttons that allow easy access to associated functions and pages.
 Names and features available on the card will differ depending upon the tab under which it appears.

 The sections that follow will introduce you to:

 The Initiative card gives you a general overview of your initiative including its overall status, total budget, total benefits plan and duration.

 On top of the card, you will see the name link.
 Under the name, you will see the initiative classification, Amplify ID and Amplify Index.

 Buttons under this list allow direct access to various pages.

-- Registers - this menu will allow you to access Benefits, RAID, or Costs register.
+- Registers - this menu will allow you to access the benefits, RAID, or costs under your project/initiative.

-- Schedule - using this menu you can directly access the Gantt chart and the schedule table views.
+- Schedule - using this menu you can directly access the Gantt chart.

 To the right of the above options, you will see buttons to edit and delete the initiative.